Privacy Policies Hub

 7. INTERNATIONAL DATA TRANSFERS

-Transfer Mechanism | Description |
+| Transfer Mechanism | Description |

-Adequacy decision | We may transfer personal data to countries that have been officially recognized as providing an adequate level of data protection by the relevant regulatory authorities.
-For more information about “Adequacy decisions” for the EEA, click here.
-For information on “Adequacy regulations” for the UK, click here. |
+| Adequacy decision | We may transfer personal data to countries that have been officially recognized as providing an adequate level of data protection by the relevant regulatory authorities.
+For more information about “Adequacy decisions” for the European Economic Area, click here.
+For information on “Adequacy regulations” for the United Kingdom, click here. |

-Appropriate safeguards | We ensure appropriate safeguards by implementing binding standard data protection clauses approved by regulatory authorities.
+| Appropriate safeguards | We ensure appropriate safeguards by implementing binding standard data protection clauses approved by regulatory authorities.
 These clauses are enforceable by individuals within the United Kingdom and/or the European Economic Area.
-For more information about Standard Contractual Clauses for the EEA and UK, click here.
-For details on the international data transfer addendum and agreement for the UK, click here. |
+For more information about the Standard Contractual Clauses for the European Economic Area, click here.
+For more information about the international data transfer addendum and international data transfer agreement for the United Kingdom, click here. |

-Derogations | In certain cases, we may also transfer personal data based on specific derogations, such as the explicit consent of the individual, the necessity for contract performance involving the data subject, significant public interest, or the establishment, exercise, or defense of legal claims. |
+| Derogations | In certain cases, we may also transfer personal data based on specific derogations, such as the explicit consent of the individual, the necessity for contract performance involving the data subject, significant public interest, or the establishment, exercise, or defense of legal claims. |

 8. DATA SECURITY

 We implement appropriate security, technical, and organizational measures to protect your personal data against theft, loss, or unauthorized access.
 We limit access to your data on a genuine business need-to-know basis.
-If you suspect that your personal data has been compromised, please contact us immediately for investigation.
+If you suspect that your personal data has been compromised, please contact us immediately for an investigation.
 We have established procedures to address potential data security breaches and will inform you and any relevant regulator of a suspected breach, as legally required.

 9. DATA RETENTION